fiduh/k8s/eksctl/README.md

 #### [Configure EKS Auto Mode settings](https://docs.aws.amazon.com/eks/latest/userguide/settings-auto.html)

-- This delegates the management of both the control plane and data plane to AWS.
-Your nodes are scaled automatically as workload demand increases and decreases, and you get automatic upgrades of the cluster.
+- Auto mode delegates management of both the control plane and data plane to AWS.
+Nodes scale automatically based on workload demand, and you get automatic cluster upgrades.
-- The EKS Pod Identity Agent is pre-installed automatically on Auto Mode clusters, but you still need to configure pod identity associations for your workloads.
+- The EKS Pod Identity Agent is pre-installed automatically on Auto mode clusters, but you still need to configure pod identity associations for your workloads.
-- Core addons (CoreDNS, VPC-CNI, and EBS CSI Driver) run as systemd processes on worker nodes rather than as Kubernetes pods.
-Kube-proxy is also managed automatically by Auto Mode.
+- Core add-ons (CoreDNS, VPC CNI, and EBS CSI Driver) run as systemd processes on worker nodes rather than as Kubernetes pods.
+Kube-proxy is also managed automatically by Auto mode.
-- This service costs an additional 12% on top of the standard EC2 instance pricing for the data plane (as of 2025).
-AWS Auto Mode charges are independent of EC2 instance discounts from Spot, Reserved Instances, or Savings Plans - you still benefit from those discounts on the EC2 costs, but the 12% management fee is calculated separately on the base EC2 price.
+- Auto mode adds a **12% management fee** calculated on the **on-demand EC2 instance price**:
+  - The 12% fee applies to the base EC2 price BEFORE any discounts
+  - You still receive your EC2 discounts (Spot: ~70% off, Reserved/Savings Plans: up to 72% off)
+  - Example calculation for m5.large:
+    - On-demand price: $0.096/hour
+    - Auto mode fee: $0.0115/hour (12% of $0.096)
+    - With 70% Spot discount: $0.0288 + $0.0115 = $0.0403/hour total
+    - Net savings vs on-demand: 58% (not 70%)
+  - Verify current pricing on the AWS pricing page as rates and discount percentages may change

 ```bash
 #EKS Auto Mode